 CalDveg is formulated for optimum bone health and healthy bone ageing throughout your adult life.

-CalDveg vs Other bone health products
+CalDveg vs Other bone health calcium supplement

 Simply calcium or composite nutrition

-An increasing volume of research has brought about a shift in the perception that equates calcium alone to bone health, by highlighting the importance of vitamin D3, vitamin K2-7 and minerals like phosphorus and magnesium.
+An increasing volume of research has brought about a shift in the perception that equates calcium alone to bone health, by highlighting the importance of vitamin C, vitamin D3, vitamin K2-7 and minerals like phosphorus and magnesium.
 Consuming plain calcium supplements is not only ineffective it is also dangerous; specifically for your cardiovascular health.
 Calcium supplements taken singularly can increase the risk of cardiovascular disease including myocardial infarction by 30% and stroke.

 Algae calcium is a plant and vegan calcium source that functions more holistically, and is a superior, more effective and reliable alternative to traditional calcium products.
 While regular supplements, a majority of which contain calcium carbonate and calcium citrate – mostly derived from marble and limestone, merely slow bone loss to an extent, algae calcium contributes by increasing bone density.